How Decentralised Finance Powers X-Accounts

 Similarly, high interest rate opportunities that arise in bull markets can also vanish during a strong market correction.
 Decentralised lending platforms like AAVE or CREAM typically offer Annualised Percentage Yields (APY) between 6% to 8% on stablecoins, but this can reach much more when markets rally.
 It is also easier to find borrowers during market rallies.
 This is because they are looking to leverage their positions, and are keen to pay a fixed interest rate to increase their participation if they expect the market to soar by more than 10% within 24 hours.

-Wirex has built strong relationships with lenders over the years, including partnerships with leading and vetted institutional digital asset lenders such as Genesis, Blockchain.com and others.
-These lenders are vital for sourcing large borrowers of stablecoins and cryptocurrencies.
+Wirex has built strong relationships with lenders over the years, including partnerships with leading and vetted institutional digital asset lenders such as Blockchain.com etc. These lenders are vital for sourcing large borrowers of stablecoins and cryptocurrencies.

 There is always significant demand for stablecoins or major cryptocurrencies such as Bitcoin or Ether.
 Financial institutions seeking liquidity for their treasury operations with reduced exposure to cryptocurrency markets can simply tap into the lending market.
 At the contract’s maturity, they would have to deliver back the currencies they borrow, regardless of their market value.